cmancushman/StackBase/README.md

 @property StackBaseTable *table;
 ```

-Then, replace your connection/creation method with the following methods:
+Then, replace your connection/creation method with the following nested methods:

 ```objective-c
 __weak typeof(self) weakSelf = self;